wenty years after composer Johann Sebastian Bach died, Ludwig van Beethoven

 in his home overlooking the spot where he composed.
 America's God and Country Encyclopedia of Quotations

-At the end of 1843, in Roquemaure, France, a parish priest wanting to celebrate the renovation of the church organ asked poet Placide Cappeau to write a Christmas poem, "O Holy Night."
+Sixteen years after Beethoven's death, at the end of 1843, in Roquemaure, France, a parish priest wanting to celebrate the renovation of the church organ asked poet Placide Cappeau to write a Christmas poem, "O Holy Night."

 It was set to music by Adolphe Adam and became one of the most beautiful Christmas Carols of all time.
 An English singing version was published by John Sullivan Dwight in 1855.

 "O holy night!
 The stars are brightly shining,